-If I’m going solo, I usually just pop in my Amazon Music and just listen to something upbeat and jazzy.
-I’ve become so spoiled with Amazon, too!
-It’s amazing how much better your listening experience is with no commercials.
+If I’m going solo, I usually just pop in my Prime Music and just listen to something upbeat and jazzy.
+It’s amazing how much more fun shopping can be when you’re jamming out to your favorite music with zero commercials.
 Hop on over to Amazon to try a 30 day free trial (or a 6 month free trial if you’re a student) and see what I mean.
 Besides, you can order whatever items you forgot and have it arrive at your home with free two day shipping!
 What’s not to love?

 Enter the Fox Den Resource Library

 Subscribe to get access to 40+ pages of printables, brush lettering worksheets, video tutorials, and more!

 I also like something so mundane getting brightened up by a vibrant spread.
 I used my new Tombow Dual Brush Pens to draw out my spread, and I love the finished look so much.
 I used my trusty Micron pens for the items on my list.
 These pens are a great option for anyone who prefers a simple, bold line over a flourished, colorful letter.
 I would highly recommend these for a list that you’ll use again and again.

 Having a Master List in my bullet journal makes it super easy to remember important items and keeps my trip short and sweet.
 Not to mention it keeps me on task and away from the tempting add-on items plus it pairs beautifully with my recipe bank!
 This perk saves me money and keeps me eating healthy.
 Pro tip: if you want to save money while grocery shopping, use Checkout51.
 It’s completely free and lets you get cash back on things you’re buying anyways.
 I’ve already gotten $25 cash back!
 So draft up your own Master Grocery List and see how much easier your next visit to the supermarket can be!